Imo State

-The State economy is highly dependent on agricultural production, especially the production of palm oil, which a majority of citizens rely on for cooking.
+The Imo state economy is highly dependent on agricultural production, especially the production of palm oil, which a majority of citizens rely on for cooking.
 A key minor industry is the extraction of crude oil and natural gas, especially in Imo's north and west.

-The State has been beset by violence at various points throughout its history, most notably the anti-cult 1996 Otokoto Riots and the ongoing separatist violence from the Eastern Security Network along with other opportunistic nativist gunmen.
-Despite unrest, with its fast growing population and industrialization, Imo State has the joint-sixth highest Human Development Index in the country.
+Imo State currently has the third highest Human Development Index out of all states in Nigeria, and consistently ranks as a top performing state in literacy and educational attainment.